Why Your Crickets Keep Dying | Fix Common Problems Fast

 Small improvements can dramatically increase survival rates.

-If you’re constantly dealing with cricket die-offs, many reptile owners switch to dubia roaches for a more stable feeder.
+If you’re constantly dealing with cricket die-offs, many reptile owners switch to woodies for a more stable feeder.

 • live significantly longer